Northwest Florida Beaches International Airport: Airlines and destinations

-Effective in early March 2016, Delta Air Lines was operating up to six nonstop flights a day to Atlanta (ATL) operated with Boeing 717, McDonnell Douglas MD-88 and McDonnell Douglas MD-90 jetliners.
+In March 2016, Delta Air Lines was operating up to six nonstop flights a day to Atlanta (ATL) operated with Boeing 717, McDonnell Douglas MD-88, and McDonnell Douglas MD-90 jetliners.
 Delta has also operated Boeing 737 jets into the airport in the past.
-Delta Connection had operated regional jet aircraft on their flights to Atlanta but currently does not serve the airport.
-According to FlightAware, Delta currently operates Airbus A320 and Boeing 717 jetliners on its mainline service between the airport and Atlanta.
+Delta Connection had operated regional jet aircraft on their flights to Atlanta but currently does not serve the Atlanta route from the airport.
+According to FlightAware, Delta currently operates Airbus A320 and Boeing 717 and according to delta.com; Boeing 737-900ER jetliners on its mainline service between the airport and Atlanta.